 The popular children's writer Roald Dahl lived and worked in Great Missenden for 36 years and the Roald Dahl Museum (tel 01494 892 192) at 81-83 High Street aims to inspire a love of stories and creative writing.
 Its sign tells us it is swizzfigglingly flushbunkingly gloriumptious – so it must be worth a visit!
-It is open until 5 pm (last entry 4.30 pm), weekdays and weekends - closed Mondays apart from Bank Holidays.
-Entrance fee (2018): adults £ 6.60, children £4.40 (under fives free), family ticket £ 21.00.
-Its café – Café Twit (no entrance fee) – is the suggested tea stop on this walk.
+It is open until 5 pm (last entry 4.30 pm), weekdays and weekends - closed Mondays apart from Bank Holidays and Monday 28 October 2019.
+Entrance fee (2019): adults £ 7.00, child (under fives free) and family tickets and concessions available.
+Its café, formerly known as Cafe Twit, but now the Cafe at the Roald Dahl Museum (no entrance fee) – is the suggested tea stop on this walk.

 Take the train nearest to 9.45am from Marylebone Station to Princes Risborough.
 Journey time 40-45 minutes.
 Trains back from Great Missenden run twice an hour.
 Journey time 50 minutes.
 Buy a day return to Aylesbury any route permitted (where the two Chiltern branch lines converge).

-The suggested lunchtime stop is the Gate Inn (tel.
+The suggested lunchtime stop on this walk is the Gate Inn (tel.
 01494 488 632) at Bryant’s Bottom, 9.3km into the walk, with an aviary in its garden.
-This walker-friendly and family-friendly pub serves reasonably priced food – main meals, pub favourites and light meals - until 2.30 pm, Monday to Sunday.
+This walker-friendly and family-friendly pub is under new management as of August 2018 (the new managers ran the Polecat Inn for the last four years before it changed hands - see below).
+Early reports on the food and service at the Gate are very favourable, and a welcomed improvement on the previous service which could be very slow at weekends.
+Lunch is served between 12noon and 3pm weekdays and from 12noon and all afternoon at weekends.
+On Sundays it is advised to book ahead with numbers as the Sunday roasts are popular.
 The pub has a large outdoor dining area for summertime use, at the far-end of which is a refurbished children’s playground for the youngsters.

-The suggested tea place is the Café Twit, part of the Roald Dahl Museum and Story Centre , open until 5 pm (last orders 4.45 pm), Tuesday to Sunday, closed Mondays other than Bank Holidays.
+The suggested tea place is the Café at the Roald Dahl Museum (formerly known as the Cafe Twit and part of the Roald Dahl Museum and Story Centre , open until 5 pm (last orders 4.45 pm), Tuesday to Sunday, closed Mondays other than Bank Holidays.
 The café also has an outdoor Courtyard eating area – behind the ‘Wonka’ gates!

 On Station Approach there is a Co-operative Convenience store and at the junction of the High Street and Station Approach is a Costa coffee shop.
 Next door to Costa is a recently opened cafe called Matildas (tel.
 01494 890 411) open Monday to Thursday until 6 pm, Friday and Saturday until 8 pm and on Sunday until 4 pm.

-This edition April 2018.
+This edition April 2018 with pub details updated July 2019.
 [2011 edition] No major changes.
 [Older editions] Many updates - use the online version

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.